Skip to Content

 oltrarno unusual things to do in florence

-If you’re looking for a unique shopping experience in Florence, head across the Arno River to the Oltrarno district and explore its many crafts shops.
-This historic neighborhood is home to a thriving community of artisans and craftspeople who create everything from handmade leather goods and ceramics to intricate jewelry and textiles.
-You can watch them at work in their workshops and purchase one-of-a-kind items directly from the source.
+If you’re looking for a unique shopping experience in Florence, head across the Arno River to the Oltrarno district where you can find many authentic crafts shops.
+This historic neighborhood is home to a thriving community of artisans/craftspeople.
+You can even watch them as they work in their workshops which is a great experience on its own.
+Plus, if you buy something, you’re supporting local artisans and a historically important artisan neighborhood.

 See One Of The Largest Armor Collections In Europe